apt1002/mijit/doc/theory/specialisation.md

 Of course, the `zstd` compression algorithm has much more than the 20 bits of state available to the compiled code of a JIT compiler.
 How well can we compress instruction traces using a Markov machine with up to 2²⁰ states?
 Actually, pretty well.
 We are allowed to choose the Markov machine to suit the particular user program; that's basically the JIT compiler's main job.
 A machine with that many states contains a lot of information: enough to hold large portions of the user program, plus profile-based decisions.
 It is not fair to compare the performance of such a Markov machine to that of `zstd`, because the latter is a completely general algorithm with no prior information.
 Nonetheless, if we do so, we get similar compression ratios: within an order of magnitude.

 In summary, there is *plenty* of opportunity for a JIT compiler to improve on an interpreter, according to this analysis.
 Of course, many existing JIT compilers do indeed work well; we did not need to prove that.
-The main value of the information-theoretic analysis is that is can be used to refute ideas that have no hope of working well, and to guide the choice of specialisations.
+The main value of the information-theoretic analysis is that it can be used to refute ideas that have no hope of working well, and to guide the choice of specialisations.

-# Mathematical structure of specialisations

-Everything above applies to all JIT compilers.
-However, to make progress I have to add some additional assumptions which, though reasonable, are not forced:

-Assumption 1: No critical edges.
-In a control-flow graph, "a critical edge is an edge which is neither the only edge leaving its source block, nor the only edge entering its destination block" (https://en.wikipedia.org/wiki/Control-flow_graph#Special_edges).
-The control flow graph that is relevent here is that of the specialised interpreter, and the blocks are specialisations.
-Let's follow common practice and forbid critical edges.
-This is equivalent to saying that every control-flow edge is either a fetch or a retire, but not both.

-Assumption 2: Two parent rule.
-In principle, one can imagine a specialisation that can only be entered by retiring, or that can only be exited by fetching.
-Let's forbid such specialisations, and insist that every specialisation can be entered from a lesser specialisation, and can exit to a lesser specialisation.
-We call these lesser specialsations its "fetch parent" and "retire parent" respectively.

-[TODO: Allow specialisations that can only be exited by fetching.
-These arise when the optimiser reorders fetches.
-Weakening assumption 2 in this way ("Fetch parent rule") doesn't change very much.]

-Clearly there must be a base case: an exceptional "least" specialisation, which uniquely has no parents.
-This node of the control flow graph models the entire virtual machine state as data, i.e. execution leaves the JIT compiler entirely.
-The least specialisation is a convenient state in which to start and stop the virtual machine, to perform I/O, to run the compiler or garbage collector, and to catch exceptions.

-Assumption 2 implies that every specialisation is reachable from the least specialisation using only fetches, and assumption 1 implies that this path to each specialisation is unique.
-In other words, the specialisations form a tree, which I call the "fetch tree", with the least specialisation at the root.
-Analogously, the specialisations form a "retire tree", also with the least specialisation at the root.
-Thus, we have a beautiful double tree structure.

-The double tree structure provides an organising principle for specialisations.
-It is a useful restriction on the control-flow graph of the interpreter.
-It gives us a concrete representation of the graph, vocabulary for describing the relationships between specialisations, and the mutation operations that the compiler needs in order to create new specialisations.

-The diagram "specialisation.svg" shows the relationships of a single specialisation to its control-flow neighbours, and defines some terminology.
+# Conclusion

+We have presented an argument with the following structure:

+- From the definition of a JIT compiler, its external behaviour is indistinguishable from an interpreter.
+- The benefits of a JIT compiler over an interpreter arise from specialising the interpreter for the program it is running.
+- The only sensible way this can work is by compiling new code at run-time and patching it into the running interpreter.
+- Transitions between specialisations are costly, because they prevent optimisations.
+- Avoiding transitions between specialisations is equivalent to compressing the instruction trace.
+- The compression algorithm must be a Markov model with one state per specialisation.
+- Practical limits on the amount of code we can compile limits the number of specialisations.
+- This gives a theoretical but very generous limit on the perfomance of a JIT compiler.
+- Information-theoretically suboptimal designs tighten this limit, and cannot possibly perform as well.